A Marketing Manifesto

-Unfortunately, they persist because the traditional marketing philosophy of spitballing a marketing budget and delegating it to an agency takes the least amount of effort on the part of the owners.
-Concentrate primarily on new patients, focus on social media, throw in some monthly reports showing useless data such as clicks and likes and a year-end spreadsheet showing that every dollar was successfully spent, and you’ve got a recipe for a marketing ‘strategy’ that is on autopilot (and likely headed nowhere).
+Unfortunately, they persist because the traditional marketing philosophy of spitballing a marketing budget and delegating it to employees or an outside agency takes the least amount of effort on the part of the owners.
+Concentrate primarily on new patients, focus on social media, throw in some monthly reports showing useless data such as clicks and likes and a year-end spreadsheet showing that every dollar was successfully spent, and you’ve got a recipe for a marketing ‘strategy’ that is on autopilot (but likely headed nowhere).

 Lather, rinse, repeat…